boris-yakimov/dev-env/README.md

 :CocList diagnostics
 ```

-nvim clipboard failing in :healthcheck can be ignored,we can copy paste stuff by temporarily disabling mouse VISUAL mode in vim temporarily :
+nvim clipboard failing in :healthcheck can be temporarily ignored,we can copy paste stuff by temporarily disabling mouse VISUAL mode in vim temporarily :
+afterwards yank copy stuff needs to be fixed to work properly with windows clipboard
 ```
 :set mouse=
 ```